NanaQuamy4/EcoWasteGo/docs/Chapter2_LiteratureReview.md

 - Inadequate environmental impact tracking and optimization
 - Lack of platforms specifically designed for developing markets
 - Limited integration of payment and pricing systems
+- Limited use of AI and machine learning for intelligent matching and optimization

 ## 2.2 The Proposed System: EcoWasteGo